U.S. judge denies claims Uber won price-fixing suit because arbitrator was scared

-NEW YORK, Aug 3 (Reuters) - A U.S. judge on Monday denied a request by an Uber Technologies Inc customer to overturn an arbitration win for the company in a price-fixing case over claims the arbitrator only ruled in Uber’s favor because he was scared.
+NEW YORK (Reuters) - A U.S. judge on Monday denied a request by an Uber Technologies Inc (UBER.N) customer to overturn an arbitration win for the company in a price-fixing case over claims the arbitrator only ruled in Uber’s favor because he was scared.

 U.S. District Judge Jed Rakoff in Manhattan said the claim was without merit, with the arbitrator, Les Weinstein, simply joking when he said he dismissed the lawsuit in February and said he acted out of fear.